theotherp/nzbhydra2/core/src/main/resources/help/authorization.md

 * may select which indexers are used for search.

 Please note that the last two are purely visual and will not be enforced.

+### Notes
+* When opening Hydra to the net for optimum security put it behind an auth secured proxy like nginx or apache.
+You can still use basic auth here and configure the same users as in the proxy.
+* With no users configured auth will be disabled.
+* When you disabled "Restrict searching" the main search functionality will be open to all.
+In most cases you will need to restrict searching, stats and admin and enable at least one user with all rights.